Updated January 3, 2020

 Get tattoo inspiration, purchase beautiful hand-crafted Chinese fan and take in the awesome street art sprinkled around in between the warehouses, fashion workshops, and studios.

 Chaoyang Theatre is famous for its fearless and spectacular acrobat shows.
+It’s certainly one of the most unique Beijing points of interest.
 The artists are brave, the acrobatics are daring and the whole show is great family fun for those who want to experience something a little different on their trip to Beijing!

 If you’d prefer to watch Chinese Kung Fu, then take a visit to the Red Theatre.
 The performances are outstanding and tell the story of a young boy on his journey to becoming a Kung Fu master.